The United Kingdom set up The Law Commission in 1965.

 Here’s just a handful of some of the funniest ones that are still in place today.

-It’s illegal to enter the House of Parliaments wearing a suit of armor.
+It’s illegal to enter the House of Parliament wearing a suit of armor.

 A 1313 Statute Forbidding Bearing of Armour, forbids members of Parliament from entering the House while wearing armor.